Louttche/WEB3/README.md

 ## Authors:

-Lokesh Agnihotri, And Dimitri are the authors of this project.
+Lokesh Agnihotri, kathy and Dimitri are the authors of this project.

 ## Online Access